 - Building thermal simulation including design of HVAC systems

-- Interior daylighting models
+- Interior daylighting models including comfort

-- A commitment to personal growth and development
+- A commitment to personal growth and development.

-- Excellent communication, organisation and interpersonal skills
+- Excellent communication, organisation and interpersonal skills.

-Detailed practical experience and reasonable working knowledge of at least one of the following:
+- Reasonable working knowledge of at least one of the following:

 - Building information modelling